How To Connect Projector To Laptop

 We'll show you how to project your presentation, photos, or videos to a large projector screen from a Windows 10 device.

-Requirements for connecting Projector to windows 10 laptop for wireless display:
+Requirements for connecting the Projector to a Windows 10 laptop for wireless display:

 • To use wireless projection, your laptop must have Windows 10 pre-installed.